-Group IV semiconductors are ubiquitous in today's electronics devices [1].
-Some of these materials also have promising characteristics for applications in quantum information processing [2, 3].
-Defects in these diamond cubic crystals may influence their properties in device applications, one key reason for the extensive study of their structure and formation process.
-One set of the most widely studied defects are the $\{001\}$ planar defects in natural diamond [4].
+Group IV semiconductors containing Si and Ge are ubiquitous in today's electronics devices [1].
+Some of these materials also have promising characteristics for applications in quantum information processing [2,3].
+Defects in these diamond cubic crystals may influence their properties in device applications, which is one key reason for the extensive study of their structure and formation process.
+One set of the most widely studied defects are the {001} planar defects in natural diamond [4].
 Many structural models have been proposed in order to find a match with experiments.
-Amongst many other models [5, 6], Humble proposed a planar defect that can be regarded as resulting from the insertion of an entire layer of four-fold coordinated interstitial carbon atoms [7].
+Among many other models [5,6], Humble proposed a planar defect that can be regarded as resulting from the insertion of an entire layer of fourfold coordinated interstitial carbon atoms [7].
 Humble defects in Si have also attracted attention.
-Arai et al. theoretically studied the self-interstitials in Si and found that forming defects with a Humble structure lowers the total energy significantly compared to free interstitials [8].
+Arai et al. theoretically studied the self-interstitials in Si and found that defect formation with a Humble structure lowers the total energy significantly compared to free interstitials [8].
 Goss et al. further studied the bonding configuration of the Humble defect and proposed four other variations, and also calculated their energies, for both C and Si [9-11].

-Experimentally, {001} planar defects were often observed when H was implanted into Si and Ge [12, 13].
-In ultrafast laser-annealed ion-implanted Si samples, defects in $\{001\}$ planes appear as self-interstitial loops [14, 15].
-Under thermal equilibrium, planar defects in Si and SiGe are primarily found along the $\{113\}$ planes, and occasionally in $\{111\}$ planes [16].
+Experimentally, {001} planar defects are often observed in Si and Ge after H implantation [12,13].
+In ultrafast laserannealed ion-implanted Si samples, defects in {001} planes appear as self-interstitial loops [14,15].
+Under thermal equilibrium, planar defects in Si and SiGe are primarily found along the {113} planes, and occasionally in {111} planes [16].
 Despite a large number of observations and calculations for defects in Si and Ge, the defect structure, preferred plane, and dimension are still not fully predictable.
-For the defects that have been observed earlier, only a few of them have been examined by atomic resolution high angle annular dark field (HAADF) imaging, which allows direct and quantitative comparison with computationally predicted structures [17].
-In a recent electron microscopy study of planar defects in diamond, it was clearly shown that $\{001\}$ platelet defects do not adopt the Humble structure [4].
-Interestingly, the Humble structure can describe a $\{001\}$ planar defect found in Ge [18].
-In Si, however, there is no clear evidence of Humble defects in any experiments.
-A number of calculations found that $\{001\}$ and $\{113\}$ oriented defects in Si have similar energies [10, 19, 20].
+For the defects that have been observed earlier, only a few of them have been examined by atomic-resolution high angle annular dark field (HAADF) imaging, which allows a direct and quantitative comparison with computationally predicted structures [17].
+In a recent electron microscopy study of planar defects in diamond, it was clearly shown that {001} platelet defects do not adopt the Humble structure [4].
+Interestingly, the Humble structure can describe a {001} planar defect found in Ge [18].
+In Si, however, there is no clear evidence of Humble defects in experiments.
+A number of calculations found that {001}- and {113}-oriented defects in Si have similar energies [10,19,20].

-While bulk group IV materials and their defects have been extensively studied for decades, nanostructures of these materials are a subject of active research for their new and potentially useful electronic and optical properties [21-24].
-During the growth or fabrication of these nanostructures, new structural phases and defects are occasionally encountered [25-29].
+While bulk group IV materials and their defects have been extensively studied for decades, nanostructures of these materials are a subject of active research for their new and potentially useful electronic and optical properties [21-25].
+During the growth or fabrication of these nanostructures, new structural phases and defects are occasionally encountered [26-30].
 The deliberate placement of defects in the nanostructures may offer yet another knob to tune properties or to create new classes of devices.

-In this Letter, we report the first experimental observation of Humble defects in $Si{0.2}Ge{0.8}$ (hereafter refered as SiGe).
-We have investigated the atomic structure of this defect by HAADF imaging in an aberration corrected electron microscope.
-The defect structure and atomic coordinates in experiments are in good agreement with density functional theory calculations.
+In this paper, we report an experimental observation of Humble defects in $Si{0.2}Ge{0.8}$ (hereafter referred to as SiGe).
+We have investigated the atomic structure of this defect by HAADF imaging in an aberration-corrected scanning transmission electron microscope (STEM).
+The defect structure and atomic coordinates in experiments are in good agreement with density functional theory (DFT) calculations.
 The local Si percentage and electronic structure across the defect have also been studied with high-resolution electron energy loss spectroscopy (EELS), which provides information on how these defects are formed.